TokenLogic-com-au/aave-stewards/src/bridges/cctp/README.md

 - Bridge USDC from a supported source chain back to the Aave Mainnet Collector via CCTP V2
 - Support for both Fast and Standard transfer speeds
 - Steward access model (`owner` + `guardian`) for operational execution
-- Bridges pull USDC from a pre-configured source `COLLECTOR`
+- Bridges pull USDC from a pre-configured source `COLLECTOR` (set at deploy time)
-- Bridges always send to a single immutable `RECEIVER` (the Mainnet Collector) on the Ethereum domain — both are set at deploy time and cannot be changed
+- Bridges always send to the Aave Mainnet Collector on the Ethereum domain — the receiver is hardcoded as the `MAINNET_COLLECTOR` constant (sourced from aave-address-book's `AaveV3Ethereum.COLLECTOR`) and cannot be changed

 ## Transfer Speeds